Stand Out with Northwestern

 As a PA, you will work as a vital member of a healthcare team.
 At Northwestern, we want you to develop your gifts as a leader and teammate to become an effective practitioner and colleague.
 You will be part of an intentionally smaller cohort.
-You will support each other, work as a team and experience a strong mentorship program.
+You will support each other, work as a collaborative team and experience a strong mentorship program.

 Learning through the lens of rural medicine allows you to have a more robust scope in caring for your patients.
 Providers in rural areas are typically primary care physicians, they serve patients with a wide variety of healthcare needs.
 Northwestern's rural setting allows you to gain experience with more than may be possible in a metropolitan area.
 You can also gain experience in larger healthcare systems through your preceptorships.
 You will be prepared to pursue your career in any location or specialty.

 Northwestern’s faith-based physician assistant program allows you to examine how your own faith informs your work as a PA and how faith will inform your patients.
 The program is a safe place to tackle tough ethical issues and prepares you to practice medicine with integrity and compassion.